jitka1997/Lab-NN-project/report.md

 For this project, I investigated how does style of language used for training effect the ability of a model to learn specific grammatical paradigm.
 I trained two small BabyLMs on texts from different domains and evaluated them on the same grammatical paradigm to compare their performance.

-Both models, training data, test dataset, scraping script and the code for both training and evaluating models are on github: https://github.com/jitka1997/Lab-NN-project
+Both models, training data, test dataset, scraping script and the code for both training and evaluating models are on github: https://github.com/jitka1997/Lab-NN-project (its a link)

 The github repo has a small README to know where to find everything (folders for models for example).